emunozdc/pyranges_plot/README.md

-We can try to color the genes according to strand and providing a dictionary for the colors, for that we will subset the dataframe to see  15 genes from each strands.
+We can try to color the genes according to strand and providing a dictionary for the colors, for that we will subset the dataframe to see  15 genes from each strand.
 In order to see all those genes we will set the max_ngenes to 30, since it is more than 25 genes a warning will appear:

 ```python